 As a team of 400+ professionals working closely with solicitors, we gather a whole raft of relevant information about the profession.
 Because we are in the business of solving law firm pain points, we learn more about the challenges facing the legal profession every day.
-With this information we have compiled a list of insights highlighting what we believe are the 10 greatest challenges facing law firms.
+With this information, we have compiled a list of insights highlighting what we believe are the 10 greatest challenges facing UK law firms.

-As the well-known adage goes: “Most businesses are faced with a number of great opportunities brilliantly disguised as impossible problems.”
+As the well-known adage goes: “Most businesses are faced with a number of great opportunities brilliantly disguised as impossible problems”.
 Whilst many of the challenges (or great opportunities, depending on which way you look at it) on our list may appear incredibly tricky to solve, technology can help.
-As the legal software providers of choice for thousands of UK law firms, in this blog we reflect on the needle of innovation and how the tech can help.
+As the legal software providers of choice for thousands of UK law firms, in this blog, we reflect on the needle of innovation and how the tech can help.

 This article acknowledges each individual challenge recognised by the profession, and whilst we all appreciate that technology cannot solve everything, it certainly has a key role to play.
-Keep reading to explore the legal tech that already exists and how it will contribute to solving challenges for law firms, as well as the exciting tech developments on the horizon that will also play their part.

 We believe the greatest challenges law firms and the legal sector face are: